AI Powered Attacks Are Hitting Firewalls

 Actor: Russian‑speaking threat actor

-The actor scanned the internet for FortiGate management interfaces exposed on the following ports:
+1. Scanning – The actor searched the Internet for FortiGate management interfaces that were exposed on the following ports:

-In short, a complete blueprint of the victim’s network.
+In effect, the attacker obtained a complete blueprint of each victim’s network.

-The stolen configurations were parsed with AI‑assisted Python and Go tools.
-Amazon’s analysis of the source code revealed classic signs of AI‑generated code:
+4. Analysis of the stolen tools – The extracted configurations were parsed with AI‑assisted Python and Go scripts.
+Amazon’s review of the source code identified classic hallmarks of AI‑generated code:

 Why AI Changes the Threat Landscape